Skip to main content

 Footnotes

-2. Note that each data record in the MDM business partner data of the sharing member does not explicitly have to be flagged as "own company data".
-However, it is important that the sharing member flags business partners as "own company data" in the initial upload of own company data, such as by introducing a constant in the used middleware.
+4. Note that each data record in the MDM business partner data of the Sharing Member does not explicitly have to be flagged as "is own company data".
+However, it is important that the Sharing Member flags business partners as "is own company data" in the initial upload of own Company Data, such as by introducing a constant in the used middleware.